 Ash attempts to capture the leader of the Squirtle, noted by his angular glasses that contrast to the rest of the Squirtle having circular ones.
 However, one of the other Squirtle takes the brunt of Pikachu’s electric attack to protect the leader.
 Wanting revenge, the leader faces off against Pikachu but the Squirtle suddenly run off when they hear police sirens.

-The Officer Jenny of the nearby town greets the group and explains that they encountered The Squirtle Squad, a group of Squirtle who have all been abandoned by their trainers and now play pranks all over town.
+The Officer Jenny of the nearby town explains that they encountered The Squirtle Squad, a group of Squirtle who have all been abandoned by their trainers and now play pranks all over town.

-Meanwhile, Ash and the others rest near a river bank when one of the Squirtle appears and starts making trouble for them.
+Meanwhile, Ash and the others rest near a river bank.
+One of the Squirtle appears and starts making trouble for them.
 Ash tries attacking with Pikachu, but he ends up in the river after a Rapid Spin attack.
 While trying to swim to shore, Pikachu suffers from a Horn Attack from a Goldeen, leaving him weak and injured on the river bank.

 Ash tries to help him, but he, Misty and Brock all end up getting tied up by the other Squirtle.
 Now their hostages, Ash and the others try to reason with the Squirtle Squad to get some Super Potion for the badly wounded Pikachu.
 They initially refuse, but after seeing how desperate Ash is to help his friend, they agree.
 They say that he only has until noon tomorrow to go to the next town and get the Super Potion or else Misty’s hair will be dyed purple.